Elvis102/Elvis102/README.md

 </br>

-- 🔧 I’m currently working on ...Online Retail Community App.
+- 🔧 I am currently working in Machine Learning algorithms..

 - 💡 I’m curious about ...Blockchain and Crypto Currency.
-- 📖 I’m currently learning ...Flask.
+- 📖 I’M Currently Learning ...
+Java and C ++
 - ❄️ I’m looking to collaborate on ...Open Source Projects.
-- 📫 How to reach me ...gkaustav57@gmail.com.
+- 📫 How to reach me ...elvissanchez102@gmail.com.

 <hr>

 <!---

-kaustav202/kaustav202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Elvis102/Elvis102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

 --->